Search

 The file connector allows you to use files as the source data.
 You add files to a file group, which contains files that have an identical format and structure.
 Each file group is treated as a table for the purposes of generator configuration.

-Tonic does not store files that you add from cloud storage.
+Structural does not store files that you add from cloud storage.

-When the generation is complete, Tonic writes transformed versions of the source files to an output location.
+When the generation is complete, Structural writes transformed versions of the source files to an output location.
 The output files have the same name and structure as the input files.
 Previous versions of the generated files are replaced.

 Availability requirements for data connectors